gkbrk/smolmesh2/README.md

 # Smolmesh2

+Welcome to Smolmesh2! 🌐

-Smolmesh2 is a mesh networking tool written in Rust that allows nodes to communicate over various transports while maintaining a decentralized and resilient network structure.
+Smolmesh2 is a powerful mesh networking tool written in Rust that allows nodes to communicate over various transports while maintaining a decentralized and resilient network structure.
 It supports Linux and Windows operating systems and includes several key features to facilitate seamless communication and network stability.

 ## Features